Code-Institute-Submissions/NGeorgi3v-Simon_Game/ReadMe.md

     - The main background of the Simon board game is an image of a sequence of kids bricks in order to match with the conception of the application.

-    - A 'Monopolly' game image is being used for the 'Game info' modal of the application.
+    - A 'Monopoly' game image is being used for the 'Game info' modal of the application.

     - A Celebratory background has been applied to the 'Win' modal to give a nice sense of achievement and reward.